Friday, 14 September 2018

 ARCHITECTURE

 The 3rd praharam is immediately after the 7-tier Rajagopuram.
-In this praharam Kalyana mandapam ( Thiru kalyana mandapam) is on the southwest corner, s small mandapam is on the northwest corner and another mandapa is on the southeast corner.
+In this praharam, Kalyana mandapam (Thiru kalyana mandapam) is on the southwest corner, a small mandapam is on the northwest corner, and another mandapam is on the southeast corner.
 The prakara floor is elevated to a height of 4 feet.
 The pillars are carved with deities, Rishis, Munis, animals, birds, etc.

-The second level Rajagopuram is with 4 tiers with stucco images on all tiers.
+The second-level Rajagopuram is with 4 tiers, with stucco images on all tiers.
 A Vinayagar Sannidhi is immediately after the Rajagopuram.
-In this prakaram sannadhi for Selva Vinayagar, Sri Venkatesa Perumal, Sri Valli Devasena Subramaniar, Akhilandeswari, Holy well Ganga Palaru, Bairavar, Navagrahas, Saneeswaran, 63var in stone, Sapthannis, Dwajasthambam, Nandi and Palipedam.
-On the north side of praharam, there are reliefs of solar and lunar eclipse on the ceiling, ie snake with sun and moon.
+In this prakaram sannadhi for Selva Vinayagar, Sri Venkatesa Perumal, Sri Valli Devasena Subramaniar, Akhilandeswari, Holy well Ganga Palaru, Bairavar, Navagrahas, Saneeswaran, 63var in stone, Sapthannis, Dwajasthambam, Nandi, and Palipedam.
+On the north side of the praharam, there are reliefs of solar and lunar eclipses on the ceiling, ie snake with the sun and the moon.
 To touch, a fee of Rs 5 is charged.
 It is believed that sarpa dosham will be relieved if one touches and prays.

-The sanctum sanctorum consists of sanctum, antarala, Ardha mandapam and a Mukha mandapam.
-In the Mukha mandapa, Natarajar is in a separate sannadhi.
+The temple consists of the sanctum sanctorum, antarala, ardha mandapam, and a mukha mandapam.
+In the mukha mandapam, Natarajar is in a separate sannadhi.
 In the inner or 1st praharam, 63var in metal & Urchavars.
 In koshtam Nardana Vinayagar, Dakshinamurthy, Lingothbavar, Brahma, and Durgai.
-The outside sanctum is of moat type.
-In the sanctum, moolavar is in the form of Shiva Lings and looks beautiful.
+The outside sanctum is of a moat type.
+In the sanctum, moolavar is in the form of Shiva Lingam and looks beautiful.

-A brief details about the kalyana mandapam.
-The mandapa is supported by 48 pillars, of which 8 pillars are intricately carved with 3 layers of soldiers riding on horse, Yazhi, and Soldiers at the bottom.
-Each pillar is unique in carving.
+A brief description of the Kalyana Mandapam.
+The mandapa is supported by 48 pillars, of which 8 pillars are intricately carved with 3 layers of soldiers riding on horses, Yazhi, and Soldiers at the bottom.
+Each pillar is unique in its carving.
 Each detail is also unique and cannot be compared with others.
-Hindu both Saiva and Vaishnava deities are carved with minute details.
-The carving of bas-reliefs depicts Shiva’s stories with Nayanmars and Shiva's various forms like Bairava, Dhakshinamoorthy, Natarajar, Veerabhadra, Etc. Bas-reliefs of Ambal, such as Kali, Durgai, Mahishasura mardhini, Etc. Vishnu's various forms like Ramar, Vamana, Narasimhar, Lakshmi Narasimhar, etc,.
-The Pillar bas-reliefs also consist of Normal men, women, animals, and birds.
-The Adhistanam has the reliefs of boothaganas and in between bootha ganas, the reliefs depict the story of Hindu mythology.
+Hindu, both Saiva and Vaishnava deities are carved with minute details.
+The carving of bas-reliefs depicts Shiva’s stories with Nayanmars and Shiva's various forms like Bairava, Dhakshinamoorthy, Natarajar, Veerabhadra, Etc. Bas-reliefs of Ambal, such as Kali, Durgai, Mahishasura mardhini, Etc. Vishnu's various forms like Ramar, Vamana, Narasimhar, Lakshmi Narasimhar, etc. The Pillar bas-reliefs also consist of Normal men, women, animals, and birds.
+The adhistanam has the reliefs of boothaganas, and in between bootha ganas, the reliefs depict the story of Hindu mythology.
 An awesome relief, with no words to explain the beauty.

 The center of the third level has a raised platform of about 1 meter in height and sits on a tortoise.
 Ashta dhik balakas with animals like Simha, Elephants, and snakes are on all four sides of the platform.
-The first and second-level mandapa ceilings have extensively carved square panels consisting of ashta dhik balakas, and dancers.
+The first and second-level mandapa ceilings have extensively carved square panels consisting of ashtadhikbalakas and dancers.
 At the center, a full-bloomed lotus and the parrots holding with their mouths are shown.
 Most of the reliefs were disfigured by the Muslim rulers.
-It was said that these pillars were planned to be exported to the UK, during British rule, which was abandoned due to the ship had sunk in the sea.
+It was said that these pillars were planned to be exported to the UK during British rule, which was abandoned due to the ship sinking at sea.

 HISTORY AND INSCRIPTIONS

-The inscriptions on the pillars installed on both sides of the Rajagopuram entrance records that the entrance was built by Kumarasawamiyar ( Lakshitha katteri ) Chandra Pillai, an official or his official. ( Thanks to Anbu Vathiyathevan ) The inscription reads as ....
+The inscriptions on the pillars installed on both sides of the Rajagopuram entrance record that the entrance was built by Kumarasawamiyar (Lakshitha Katteri) Chandra Pillai, an official or his official.
+(Thanks to Anbu Vathiyathevan).
+The inscription reads as ....

 1. கோபுரவாசல்